Arturo Rotor: Writing career

 Rotor was an internationally respected writer of fiction and non-fiction in English.
 He is widely considered among the best Filipino short story writers of the twentieth century.
 He was a charter member of the Philippine Book Guild; the guild's initial publication (1937) was Rotor's The Wound and the Scar, despite Rotor's protests that someone else's work should have been selected.
 In 1966, the Philippine government recognized his literary accomplishments by awarding him the Republic Cultural Heritage Award.
 Rotor's best-known literary works are The Wound and the Scar (1937), Confidentially, Doctor (1965), Selected Stories from the Wound and the Scar (1973), The Men Who Play God (1983), and the short stories "Dahong Palay" (1928) and "Zita" (1930).

 Orchids

 He was an orchid fancier and breeder, a long-time member of the Philippine Orchid Society, and is the namesake of a Vanda orchid species (Vanda merillii var. rotorii).
 Rotor shared an interest in orchids with his younger brother, Gavino B. Rotor Jr. Gavino took this interest even further, receiving his Ph.D. from Cornell University on orchid biology and becoming an authority on orchid propagation.
 The orchid genus Rotorara is named after Gavino.

 Other interests

 Rotor was a highly accomplished musician and published music critic.

 Personal

-Rotor died in 1988 from cancer and was survived by his wife Emma Unson, who taught college mathematics and physics.
+Rotor died in 1988 from cancer and was survived by his wife, scientist Emma Unson, who taught college mathematics and physics.
 They had no children.
-In 1994 Emma joined the Ordinance Development Division of the National Bureau of Standards, and is credited with research as part of the development of the proximity fuse.
+In 1944, Emma joined the Ordinance Development Division of the National Bureau of Standards as a physicist for their weapons research program, and is credited with research as part of the development of the proximity fuse.